 Health and Wellbeing

-In the midst of a global health pandemic, equity of access to the outdoors in order to support our physical and mental wellbeing has come into sharp focus for us all.
+In the midst of a global health pandemic, equity of access to the outdoors, in order to support our physical and mental wellbeing, has never been more important.

 Walking outdoors is the best medicine